Daway101/AWS-Cloud-Resume/README.md

 This will create:

--S3 bucket for your website
+- S3 bucket for your website

--DynamoDB table for tracking visitors
+- DynamoDB table for tracking visitors

--Lambda function
+- Lambda function

--IAM roles and policies
+- IAM roles and policies

--API Gateway
+- API Gateway

 ---